SHANNON A SWALES BLOG

 MIDLIFE RECLAIMED

-So, settle in and join me on this adventure toward a reclaimed midlife—one that’s open-hearted, purpose-driven, and genuinely free.
-Let’s challenge the status quo and strive for something better, together.
+So, settle in and join me on this adventure toward a reclaimed midlife, one that's open-hearted, purpose-driven, and genuinely free.
+Let's challenge the status quo and strive for something better, together.

 Disclaimer: Engaging with this content does not intend to create, nor does it create, a therapist-client relationship between you and me, Shannon Swales, Burnout Psychology Support Psychologist.
 The views, opinions, and tips expressed in this blog are general in nature and are not a replacement for personalised therapy.
 As I have done for myself, I encourage anyone suffering to seek professional help.
 If you are in a life-threatening emergency, please contact your local emergency services immediately.